alpendergrass/RTM_transform/README.md

 - Extract a lightweight JSON schema from an RTM export (helper script).
 - Transform RTM export objects (tasks, notes, lists) into a CSV matching Todoist's import template.

-Design & Constraints
+-Design & Constraints
 --------------------
-- Plain Node.js (CommonJS) single-file scripts — no external dependencies required.
+- Plain Node.js (CommonJS) single-file scripts.
+A minimal set of dependencies are used for testing and CSV robustness; runtime scripts remain dependency-light.
 - Synchronous file I/O for simplicity; intended for small-to-medium exports.
 - CSV mapping is header-driven: `data/Todoist_Template_CSV_2025.csv` defines the target columns.
-- The project includes small test harness scripts under `scripts/` (they are Node scripts, not a test framework).
+-- The project includes small test scripts under `scripts/` and a `package.json` defining test commands and development dependencies.
+  - Runtime scripts try to avoid dependencies; the test suite uses `tap` (devDependency) and `csv-parse` (dependency) for more robust CSV parsing in tests.

 Key files
 ---------